In the Kitch

 A cast iron pan filled with sliced sausages on a grey dish towel, sauerkraut and mustard in the background.

-Leftover links can be refrigerated for a few days, and repurposed for other meals, such as being incorporated into spaghetti sauce, a homemade pizza, or a hearty breakfast scramble.
-You may even choose to freeze cut up links for future use and serve them as an appetizer at your next dinner party.
-The possibilities for a simple electric skillet sausage are truly endless and it is worth adding to your weeknight meal rotation.
+Leftover links can be refrigerated for a few days, and repurposed for other meals, such as being incorporated into spaghetti sauce, a homemade electric skillet pizza, or a hearty breakfast scramble.

-⭐Be sure to also check out my Best Electric Skillet Reviews.
+⭐ Be sure to also check out my Best Electric Skillet Reviews.

 More Delicious Skillet Recipes